 The first step to succeeding in the digital revolution of insurance is to focus on the fundamentals.
-Brokerages must become digital brokerages to take full advantage of the technology that exists today to create a foundation that their businesses can build on well into the future.
+Brokers must become digital businesses to take full advantage of the technology that exists today to create a foundation that they can build on well into the future.

-A distinct set of core characteristics define a digital brokerage and enable more efficient operations, more informed business decisions, better insurer relationships, improved customer service, and accelerated growth and profitability across all lines of business.
+A distinct set of core characteristics define a digital broker and enable more efficient operations, more informed business decisions, better insurer relationships, improved customer service, and accelerated growth and profitability across all lines of business.

-Three core characteristics define a digital brokerage:
+Three core characteristics define a digital broker:

-- Digital connectivity to consumers to meet changing customer experience expectations - Digital automation of task work within a brokerage to keep employees engaged and productive - Digital connectivity between brokerages and insurers to drive intelligent interactions across each stage of the insurance lifecycle
+- Digital connectivity to customers to meet their changing expectations - Digital automation of tasks within the business to keep employees engaged and productive - Digital connectivity between brokers and insurers to drive intelligent interactions across each stage of the insurance lifecycle

-Data shows that digital brokerages achieve a 15% increase in their organic growth rate and they grow more profitably, gaining \$150,000-200,000 in annual cost savings.

-Additionally, brokerages that fully commit to digital by using a foundational management system, operating in the cloud, extending self-service to customers and employees via mobile technology, employing comparative quoting, and connecting to insurers directly from their management system experience 158% higher revenue per employee.5 Technology is designed to create greater business value, including growth and increased customer satisfaction, and the results speak for themselves.
+Data shows that digital brokers achieve a 15% increase in their organic growth rate and they grow more profitably.
+Additionally, brokers that fully commit to digital by operating in the cloud and extending self-service to customers and employees via mobile technology experience higher revenue per employee.5 Technology is designed to create greater business value, including growth and increased customer satisfaction, and the results speak for themselves.